freechat-fun/freechat/freechat-sdk/typescript/PromptApi.md

 const apiInstance = new .PromptApi(configuration);

 let body:.PromptApiGetPromptDetailsRequest = {
-  // string | PromptId to be obtained
+  // number | PromptId to be obtained
-  promptId: "promptId_example",
+  promptId: 1,
 };

 apiInstance.getPromptDetails(body).then((data:any) => {